Imprint

 Affected persons whose personal data we process can - if and to the extent that the GDPR is applicable - revoke a given consent at any time with effect for the future and object to the processing of their personal data at any time.

-Our online offer is accessed using transport encryption (SSL / TLS, in particular with the Hypertext Transfer Protocol Secure, abbreviated as HTTPS).
+Our website is accessed using transport encryption (SSL / TLS, in particular with the Hypertext Transfer Protocol Secure, abbreviated to HTTPS).
 Most browsers mark transport encryption with a padlock in the address bar.

-Access to our online offering is subject – like basically any internet use – to mass surveillance without cause or suspicion, as well as other surveillance by security authorities in Switzerland, the European Union (EU), the United States of America (USA) and others states.
-We have no direct influence on the corresponding processing of personal data by secret services, police stations and other security authorities.
+Our digital communication is subject - like basically all digital communication - to mass surveillance without cause or suspicion as well as other surveillance by security authorities in Switzerland, the rest of Europe, the United States of America (USA) and other countries.
+We cannot have any direct influence on the corresponding processing of personal data by secret services, police stations and other security authorities.

-We may use cookies for our website.
-Cookies - our own cookies (first-party cookies) as well as cookies from third parties whose services we use (third-party cookies or third-party cookies) - are data that are stored in your browser.
+We may use cookies.
+Cookies - our own cookies (first-party cookies) as well as cookies from third parties whose services we use (third-party cookies) - are data that are stored in the browser.
 Such stored data need not be limited to traditional text-form cookies.
-Cookies cannot run programs or transmit malware such as Trojans and viruses.

-When you visit our website, cookies can be stored in your browser temporarily as "session cookies" or for a certain period of time as so-called permanent cookies.
-"Session cookies" are automatically deleted when you close your browser.
+Cookies can be stored in the browser temporarily as "session cookies" or for a certain period of time as so-called permanent cookies.
+"Session cookies" are automatically deleted when the browser is closed.
 Permanent cookies have a certain storage period.
-In particular, they make it possible to recognize your browser the next time you visit our website and thus, for example, to measure the range of our website.
+In particular, cookies make it possible to recognize a browser the next time you visit our website and thus, for example, to measure the reach of our website.
 However, permanent cookies can also be used for online marketing, for example.

-You can completely or partially deactivate or delete cookies in your browser settings at any time.
+Cookies can be completely or partially deactivated or deleted in the browser settings at any time.
 Without cookies, our website may no longer be fully available.
-If and to the extent necessary, we actively ask for your express consent to the use of cookies.
+We actively ask for your express consent to the use of cookies, at least to the extent that this is necessary.

 We can record the following information for each access to our website, provided that this is transmitted from your browser to our server infrastructure or can be determined by our web server: Date and time including time zone, Internet Protocol (IP) address, access status (HTTP status code), operating system including user interface and version, browser including language and version, individual sub-pages of our website called up including amount of data transferred, website last called up in the same browser window (referrer).

-We are present on social media platforms and other online platforms in order to be able to communicate with interested persons and to be able to provide information about our offer.
-Personal data can also be processed outside of Switzerland and the European Economic Area (EEA).
+We are present on social media platforms and other online platforms in order to be able to communicate with interested persons and to be able to provide information about our activities and activities.
+In connection with such platforms, personal data can also be processed outside of Switzerland and the European Economic Area (EEA).

-The general terms and conditions (GTC) and terms of use as well as data protection declarations and other provisions of the individual operators of such online platforms also apply.
-These provisions provide information in particular about the rights of data subjects, including, for example, the right to information.
+The general terms and conditions (GTC) and terms of use as well as data protection declarations and other provisions of the individual operators of such platforms also apply.
+These provisions provide information in particular about the rights of data subjects directly vis-à-vis the respective platform, including, for example, the right to information.

-For their own security-relevant, statistical and technical purposes, third parties whose services we use can also process data in connection with our offer and from other sources - including cookies, log files and tracking pixels - in an aggregated, anonymous or pseudonymised form.
+For necessary security-related, statistical and technical purposes, third parties whose services we use can process data in connection with our activities in an aggregated, anonymous or pseudonymised manner.
+It is, for example, performance or usage data in order to be able to offer the respective service.

 In particular, we use:

-We use third-party services in order to be able to use the digital infrastructure required for our offer.
-These include, for example, hosting and storage services from specialized providers.
+We use the services of specialized third parties in order to be able to use the digital infrastructure required in connection with our activities and activities.
+This includes, for example, hosting and storage services from selected providers.

 In particular, we use:

-We use third party services to better communicate with you and others such as customers.
+We use services from selected providers to be able to communicate better with third parties such as potential and existing customers.

 In particular, we use:

 We use third party services to enable online collaboration.
-In addition to this data protection declaration, any applicable conditions of the services used, such as terms of use or data protection declarations, also apply.
+In addition to this data protection declaration, any directly apparent conditions of the services used, such as terms of use or data protection declarations, also apply.

 We use third party services to embed maps on our website.